FMLA Frequently Asked Questions

 2. Can employees choose whether or not they want to use FMLA leave?

-It is the HR/FMLA Consultant responsibility to designate qualifying leave as FMLA.
+It is the responsibility of The Standard Insurance Company (The Standard) to designate qualifying leave as FMLA.
 An employee can not choose whether their leave is designated as FMLA qualifying leave.

 3. What kind of advance notice is required when an employee is requesting leave?